 - Ludwig Drums (various series and sizes)

-- Sabian Cymbals (various series with a wide range of sounds)
+- Sabian Cymbals (various series with a wide tonal range)

 Discount available for multiple tracks